 Uses 6 to 12 ink cartridges

-For all the features of a multifunction printer with added photo printing capabilities, the HP ENVY 7855 all-in one photo printer provides an easy-to-use interface with professional-style pictures.
+For all the features of a multifunction printer with added photo printing capabilities, the HP ENVY Inspire 7255e All-in-One Printer provides an easy-to-use interface with professional-style pictures.

 Mobile printing is also an option, making it easy for both home users and business owners to get the most out of their pictures from any location.

 They’re simple to operate and can be a good addition to a home or small office where large documents need to be printed efficiently.

 They’re usually quite affordable, too, but they can use up a lot of ink depending on what you’re printing on a regular basis.